-Nothing is more limiting to a business then discovering that the software or system you are using is no longer compatible.
-Whether it’s trying to install new software which results in a frustrating and unusable blue screen (a story we heard from someone who tried to download video conferencing software) or simple things like formatting documents, being incompatible is never going to be positive.
+Nothing is more limiting to a business than discovering that the software or system you are using is no longer compatible.
+Whether it’s trying to install new software that results in a frustrating and unusable blue screen (a story we heard from someone who tried to download video conferencing software) or simple things like formatting documents, being incompatible will never be positive.

 What can you do?

 The first thing you need to do is create an effective IT strategy that considers what your company’s journey will be over the coming few years.
 Within that, you can then include an investment plan.
 New devices don’t need to all be purchased and installed in one go, but it’s vital that there is a vision of when the process will happen and the timescale.